Danielle's Place of Crafts and Activities

 Member's Squirrel Paper Bag Pattern

-Instant Download Instant download squirrel pattern (Includes squirrel and oak leaf pattern.)
+Instant Download Instant download squirrel pattern (Includes squirrel head, arms and head patterns.)

 4. To finish glue on google eyes, and cut slits all around the tail to make it look furry.